Loading…

 Audit compliance

-The Firm was required to comply with the International Standard on Quality Control (UK) 1; this was replaced by International Standard on Quality Management (UK) 1 and International Standard on Quality Management (UK) 2 from 15 December 2022.
+During the year the Firm was required to comply with the International Standard on Quality Management (UK) 1 and International Standard on Quality Management (UK) 2.

 The Firm’s Audit Compliance Principal, for the purposes of complying with Institute of Chartered Accountants in England and Wales (ICAEW) regulations, is required to ensure that the Firm has complied, and will continue to comply, with Audit Regulations.
 He is also the first point of contact with the ICAEW.